davideranieri/davideranieri.github.io/C++ Notes/APC_Les11.md

 Algorithms are **independent** of containers, reducing complexity of the library.

-STL achieves its results through the use of **templates**: *compile-time polymorphism* that is often more efficient than traditional run-time polymorphism.
+STL achieves its results through the use of **templates**: *compile-time polymorphism* that is often more efficient than traditional *run-time polymorphism*.

 ## STL - Container Classes